Locust Lake State Park

 Natural Resources of the Locust Valley

-Tuscarora and Locust Lake state parks are located six miles from each other in the Locust Valley.
-Locust Lake is located in the western side of the valley near the headwaters of Locust Creek.
+Tuscarora and Locust Lake state parks are six miles from each other in the Locust Valley.
+Locust Lake is in the western side of the valley near the headwaters of Locust Creek.
 After meandering east six miles along Locust Mountain, Locust Creek flows into Tuscarora Lake and eventually to the Schuylkill River.
 Surrounded by lands that were strip-mined for coal, Locust Valley is a green oasis of forests and wetlands abounding in wildlife.

 Although extensively logged in the 1800s, the land is reforested with second and third growth timber.
-The mixed oak forest contains scattered patches of eastern hemlock and white pine, but is dominated by northern red oak, chestnut oak, white oak and trees like sycamore, yellow birch, red maple, white ash and tulip poplar.
-The diversity of trees supplies food for squirrel, chipmunk, bear, deer, turkey and grouse and provides nesting sites and cover for wildlife.
+The mixed oak forest contains scattered patches of eastern hemlock and white pine, but is dominated by northern red oak, chestnut oak, white oak and other trees like sycamore, yellow birch, red maple, white ash and tulip poplar.
+The diversity of trees supplies food for squirrel, chipmunk, bear, deer, turkey and grouse, and provides nesting sites and cover for wildlife.

-To slow soil erosion, in 1966, over 110 acres of fields in Tuscarora State Park were planted with Austrian, eastern white, red and pitch pines, Japanese and European larches, Norway and white spruces, and eastern hemlocks.
-About 50,000 trees of each species were planted.
+To slow soil erosion, over 110 acres of fields in Tuscarora State Park were planted with Austrian, eastern white, red and pitch pines, Japanese and European larches, Norway and white spruces, and eastern hemlocks.
+In 1966, about 50,000 trees of each species were planted.
 Look for areas where the trees are all in rows and are the same species to find these tree plantations.

 A variety of smaller trees and shrubs grow under the large trees and provide food and shelter for wildlife.
 Ironwood and spicebush are good browse for deer.
 Black locust, flowering and silky dogwood, mountain laurel, rhododendron, blueberry and serviceberry have beautiful flowers and edible fruit and seeds for wildlife.
 Ferns, wildflowers, herbs and grasses on the forest floor provide shelter and runways for smaller animals like mice, chipmunks, snakes, salamanders and insects.
-Locust Lake boasts 15 species of ferns and over 240 species of wildflowers.
+Locust Lake State Park boasts 15 species of ferns and over 240 species of wildflowers.

-Thirty-eight acres of Locust Lake located by the dam are periodically mowed to prevent natural succession by trees.
-Wildflowers, tall grasses and other herbaceous plants provide roots, leaves, nectar and pollen for a host of meadow dwelling creatures.
+Thirty-eight acres of Locust Lake by the dam are periodically mowed to prevent natural succession by trees.
+Wildflowers, tall grasses and other herbaceous plants provide roots, leaves, nectar and pollen for a host of meadow-dwelling creatures.
 Some species of wildlife inhabiting this area are shrews, moles, meadow voles, meadow mice, butterflies and moths, and hundreds of other insect species.
 These insects and small animals attract the carnivores that prey on them like hawks, owls and foxes.

-The edges of Locust Creek and Tuscarora and Locust Lakes are riparian areas, also called wetlands.
+The edges of Locust Creek and Tuscarora and Locust lakes are riparian areas, also called wetlands.
 The often-wet soil is inhospitable to many plants, but sphagnum moss, rushes, burreed, skunk cabbage and cattails can only live in wetlands.
 This vegetation is important to the ecosystem of the lake.
 Plants provide food for fish and wildlife, hiding places for smaller organisms, spawning and nursery areas for fish, and contribute to the dissolved oxygen supply.
 Aquatic vegetation in the lakes like milifoil, coontail, cattail and curlyleaf pondweed are homes to insect larvae like dragonflies and mayflies.

 Many unique animals depend on wetlands.
-In and around water at Tuscarora and Locust Lake state parks you can see pickerel frogs, bullfrogs, red-spotted newts, great blue herons, painted turtles, crayfish, water snakes and many fish and waterfowl.
+In and around water at Tuscarora and Locust Lake state parks, you can see pickerel frogs, bullfrogs, red-spotted newts, great blue herons, painted turtles, crayfish, water snakes and many fish and waterfowl.

 Before European Settlers arrived in Pennsylvania, a deep forest of hemlock, white pine, ash, hickory, elm, oak, cherry and American chestnut covered the Locust Valley.
-Claimed by the Lenni Lenape, conquered by the Susquehannocks, and later controlled by the New York Iroquios League of Five Nations, the land has a strong American Indian history.

-The forests fell to the logger's ax and sawmills turned the trees into lumber, shingles, tool handles and other wood products.
+The forests fell to the logger’s ax as sawmills turned the trees into lumber, shingles, tool handles and other wood products.
 Tanneries crushed hemlock and white pine bark for tanning leather.
 Colliers burned chestnuts and oaks into charcoal.
 Strong timbers supported the roofs of mines.
 The forests were gone by the early 1900s, replaced by shrubby land prone to seasonal floods and forest fires.
 Some farmers tilled the cleared land.

 Purchased by the Marshalonis Brothers, the Locust Lake area became a fishing spot and picnic grove.
 When digging a lake, the brothers found a dam, boards and the hub of a waterwheel under seven feet of leaves, silt and debris.
-The remains of an old logging mill and dam were under silt from flooding and runoff caused by the removal of all of the trees for lumber during the logging era.
+The remains of an old logging mill and dam were buried under silt from flooding and runoff caused by the removal of all of the trees for lumber during the logging era.

-The Commonwealth of Pennsylvania purchased the Marshalonis Brother's land in 1966.
-Locust Lake State Park officially opened on June 10, 1972.
+The Commonwealth of Pennsylvania purchased the Marshalonis Brothers land in 1966.
+Locust Lake State Park officially opened on June 10, 1972

 Keep in Touch